7 Pitfalls of Stalled IBP Initiatives and How to Overcome Them

 Pitfall #7: No alignment with the strategic growth plan

-An Oliver Wight survey revealed that 75% of business lack the processes to successfully deploy their strategy.
-Very few organizations regularly assess whether they are delivering on the strategy.
-Having that forward looking view of the end goal is key.
+An Oliver Wight survey revealed that 75% of businesses lack the processes to successfully deploy their strategy.
+Very few organizations regularly assess whether they are delivering on their strategy.
+Having that forward-looking view of the end goal is key.
 The right tools can help to assess how you can build towards your strategic plan.

 Need help overcoming these pitfalls?
-Watch the webinar on demand for more tips and best practices!
+Watch the on-demand webinar for more tips and best practices, click on the image below!